Qumulo/docs/qq-cli-command-guide/smb/smb_close_sessions.md

   name: --location
   required: false
 - alternate: []
+  help: "\n                Close only the sessions that are connected to the share\
+    \ with the specified\n                case-sensitive name.
+Sessions connected\
+    \ to multiple shares will disconnect from all\n                shares using the\
+    \ session.\n                "
+  name: --share-name
+  required: false
+- alternate: []
   help: Close only the sessions that originate from the specified IP address.
   name: --ip
   required: false